 Even the most thoroughly-research supplement on the market is prone to misinformation.
 The rumor mill churns day and night, and poorly-sourced claims or baseless allegations may negatively impact your perception of a perfectly innocuous supplement like creatine.

-Contrary to popular belief, there are no clear advantages to taking creatine at any specific time, whether it be prior to, during, or after a workout.
-Caffeine intake might reduce the ergogenic effects of creatine, (7) so if you caffeinate before you hit the gym, it might be best to take your creatine after your workout (and you could reap the added benefit of enhanced glycogen replenishment.)
+- Contrary to popular belief, there are no clear advantages to taking creatine at any specific time, whether it be prior to, during, or after a workout.
+Caffeine intake might reduce the ergogenic effects of creatine, (7) so if you caffeinate before you hit the gym, it might be best to take your creatine after your workout.

-On the other hand, taking creatine about two hours before your workout could potentially enhance its uptake rate.
-When it comes to performance and gains, however, the results are far more similar than they are different regardless of timing, so it’s probably best to simply take your creatine at whatever time is convenient and consistent.
+- Taking creatine about two hours before your workout could potentially enhance its uptake rate.
+However, the results are far more similar than they are different regardless of timing, so it’s probably best to simply take your creatine at whatever time is convenient and consistent.
 (2)(7)

-No studies have actually reported hair loss or baldness as a direct result of creatine supplementation.
-(3) If you’re particularly worried about shedding your hair, you may want to steer clear of creatine, but as of now the evidence linking creatine to hair loss is quite thin.
+- No studies have actually reported hair loss or baldness as a direct result of creatine supplementation.
+(3)

 The Case for Creatine